-Rachel Heuberger: Even before the Shoah, the West already had a one-sided view of East European Jewish life and had reduced it to an idealised version of a pre-modern society with an intact religious tradition.
-Think of the romanticising images of Roman Vishniac, the glorifying interpretation of Hasidism by Martin Buber, or the trivialisation of eastern Jewish literature written by the likes of Sholem Aleichem.
-The urban intelligentsia and the enlightened Polish Jewry that tried to integrate into civic life were overlooked to the same extent as the members of the Socialist movements.
-As a result of the Shoah, with its destruction of East European Jewish life, this false perception has been reproduced several times over in our commemorative culture and is the only one to have been handed down.
+Rachel Heuberger: Even before the Shoah, the West already had a one-sided view of east European Jewish life and reduced it to an idealised version of a pre-modern society with an intact religious tradition.
+Think of the romanticising images of Roman Vishniac, the glorifying interpretation of Hasidism by Martin Buber, or the trivialisation of "eastern Jewish" literature written Sholem Aleichem.
+The urban intelligentsia and the enlightened Polish Jewry that tried to integrate into civic life were overlooked, as were the members of the Socialist movements.
+As a result of the Shoah, with its destruction of east European Jewish life, this false perception has been reproduced several times over in our commemorative culture and is the only one to have been handed down.
 The few survivors were not and are not considered authentic Jews.
 As far as I can tell, there has been no essential change in this view.

-François Guesnet: It is true that in the German-speaking countries, the East European Jews were viewed primarily through the prism of the Holocaust.
+François Guesnet: It is true that in the German-speaking countries, the east European Jews have been viewed primarily through the prism of the Holocaust.
 However, this does not apply elsewhere in the world.
-For the German-speaking countries, this attitude basically signified a continuation of the racist and totalitarian perspective of the German master race: Only the murder of East European Jewish men and women was perceived, not, however, the individual lives, hopes, and aspirations that were extinguished by this genocide.
+For the German-speaking countries, this attitude basically signified a continuation of the racist and totalitarian perspective of the German master race: only the murder of east European Jewish men and women was perceived, not, however, the individual lives, hopes, and aspirations that were extinguished by this genocide.
 However, there is no question that German-language research has also been focused on this suppressed perspective for some time.
 The "eastern Jews" - itself a misleading and stereotypical term, by the way - became a topic of interest during the 1980s.
 Trude Maurer and her work should be mentioned first.
-For years, it is precisely the historians and cultural experts who have been trying to make the loss of human life in all its complexity more imaginable.
-Here, the lifeworldresearch by Heiko Haumann can be mentioned, but also individual contributions by Gabriele Freitag, Yvonne Kleinmann, Heidemarie Petersen, Gertrud Pickhan, or Katrin Steffen.
+For years, it has been precisely the historians and cultural anthropologists who have tried to make the loss of human life in all its complexity more imaginable.
+Here, the lifeworld research by Heiko Haumann can be mentioned, but also individual contributions by Gabriele Freitag, Yvonne Kleinmann, Heidemarie Petersen, Gertrud Pickhan, or Katrin Steffen.
 The large share of female colleagues and the low participation of male colleagues is conspicuous and not coincidental.
-The situation is also different elsewhere in the world.
+That is also different elsewhere in the world.

 Delphine Bechtel: After the Shoah, the history of the living Jews was indeed ignored.
 In Germany in particular, Jews were perceived solely as "dead Jews".
-This emerged implicitly from the systematic way the Shoah was investigated, through the reconstruction of the origins, the preparations, to the implementation of the annihilation.
+This emerged implicitly from the systematic way the Shoah was investigated, through the reconstruction of the origins and the preparations to the carrying out of the annihilation.
 Jews thus became "Jews annihilated by the Germans".
 Anything that had to do with Jewish life was engulfed by the aura of the Shoah and consequently became "sacred", "untouchable".
 There were also "imaginary Jews".
 In France, which is home to a large number of Ashkenazi Jews, Alain Finkielkraut used this term to describe the descendants of the victims of the Shoah who themselves no longer have any idea of their grandparents' culture.
 But their Jewish identity is based on the negative experience of the Shoah.
-In Germany, where far fewer Jews lived up until the 1990s, the "imaginary Jews" were construed by young Germans.
+In Germany, where far fewer Jews lived up until the 1990s, these "imaginary Jews" were construed by young Germans.
 It was known that the Jews were "the victims", but they otherwise remained unknown.